vina19/OOP-Template_Engine-Employee_Summary/README.md

 #### 2. Access the folder with your favorite code editor.
 #### 3. In your terminal, run:

-    npm i or npm install.
+    npm i or npm install

 ## Tests
 #### In your terminal, run: